 Thesis

-Stop Using Claude Without an Agentic OS teaches a practical creative automation move: This video defines an 'agentic OS' (command center) as a personalized dashboard layered over your Claude second brain, breaks the system into five layers (LLM, memory/context, capabilities, connector/MCP, and the missing interface layer), and walks through the three ways to build one — a live artifact, an Obsidian dashboard, or a custom deployed web app — with the cost and sharing tradeoffs of each.
+Stop Using Claude Without an Agentic OS teaches a practical coding-agent workflow move: This video defines an 'agentic OS' (command center) as a personalized dashboard layered over your Claude second brain, breaks the system into five layers (LLM, memory/context, capabilities, connector/MCP, and the missing interface layer), and walks through the three ways to build one — a live artifact, an Obsidian dashboard, or a custom deployed web app — with the cost and sharing tradeoffs of each.

 The goal is not to remember the video.
 The goal is to extract the operating principle, tie it to timestamped evidence, test how far the claim transfers, and make something reusable.